 3rd graders made NYC themed prints.
 The rubric consisted of inking, center registering, then hand-printing three clean prints from an original drawing etched in styrofoam.
 They also cut their styrofoam and reprinted within a large outline of the Statue of Liberty to make a sign for their Ellis Island reenactment.

 A question about a hypothetical fashion show began a freestanding sculpture assignment.
 Classes discussed Neoclassical style as well as a Duane Hanson sculpture seen on a visit to the Whitney Museum.
-They engineered armatures, cast paper mache, painted, cut and collaged fabric.
+They balanced armatures, cast paper mache, painted, cut and collaged fabric.